akofman/react-select-places/README.md

 />
 ```

-Also this component uses the Google Maps Places API, you need to include the Google Maps Places API in the <head> of your HTML:
+It also uses the Google Maps Places API, so you need to include it in the `<head>` of your HTML:

 ```html
 <!DOCTYPE html>